algolia/algolia-firebase-nodejs/README.md

 # algolia-firebase-nodejs example

-Algolia is a great way to make your Firebase data searchable.
-This repository contains a tutorial and some example code you can use to get an idea for how it works.
+Algolia is a nice way to make your Firebase data searchable.
+Out of the box you get prefix matching, typo tolerance and more advanced features like faceting and filtering.
+This repository contains contains example code and instructions on how to run it.

 ## Key files

 1. `importFirebaseToAlgolia.js`: Shows how to do a one-time import of all Firebase data under a specific ref.
 1. `syncFirebaseToAlgolia.js`: Shows how to listen to changes of children of a ref and sync them to Algolia.
-1. `loadFirebase.js`: Loads a few records into Firebase so they can be sync'd to Algolia later.
+1. `loadFirebase.js`: Loads test data into Firebase so it can be sent to Algolia later.

 ## Prerequisites